marcokam/webpack-teamcity-bundle-size-plugin/README.md

 `export TEAMCITY_VERSION="your_version"`

-If you have this environment variable set locally, running your webpack build output TeamCity service messages:
+If you have this environment variable set locally, running your webpack build will output TeamCity service messages:

 ```
 ##teamcity[buildStatisticValue key='app.js' value='40241']